corvus-dotnet/Corvus.Identity/Documentation/articles/getting-started-mixed-style.md

 }
 ```

-This is using the Azure Key Vault client library's `SecretClient` class.
-This code initializes it with a `TokenCredential` obtained from the [`IServiceIdentityAzureTokenCredentialSource`](xref:Corvus.Identity.ClientAuthentication.Azure.IServiceIdentityAzureTokenCredentialSource) it acquired through dependency injection.
+This is using the Azure Key Vault client library's [`SecretClient`](xref:Azure.Security.KeyVault.Secrets.SecretClient) class.
+This code initializes it with a [`TokenCredential`](xref:Azure.Core.TokenCredential) obtained from the [`IServiceIdentityAzureTokenCredentialSource`](xref:Corvus.Identity.ClientAuthentication.Azure.IServiceIdentityAzureTokenCredentialSource) it acquired through dependency injection.

-This same basic pattern works for any client library that uses the `TokenCredential` mechanism defined by `Azure.Core`.
+This same basic pattern works for any client library that uses the [`TokenCredential`](xref:Azure.Core.TokenCredential) mechanism defined by [`Azure.Core`](xref:Azure.Core).

-When working with an old-style client library, you can write classes that take a dependency on [`IServiceIdentityMicrosoftRestTokenProviderSource`](xref:Corvus.Identity.ClientAuthentication.MicrosoftRest.IServiceIdentityMicrosoftRestTokenProviderSource), which provides a straightforward way to obtain credentials in the form required by old-style `Microsoft.Rest`-based client libraries:
+When working with an old-style client library, you can write classes that take a dependency on [`IServiceIdentityMicrosoftRestTokenProviderSource`](xref:Corvus.Identity.ClientAuthentication.MicrosoftRest.IServiceIdentityMicrosoftRestTokenProviderSource), which provides a straightforward way to obtain credentials in the form required by old-style [`Microsoft.Rest`](xref:Microsoft.Rest)-based client libraries, which you can see at the start of the `GetWebAppsAsync` method in the following example:

 ```cs
 public class UseWebAppManagementWithOldSdk